mdang/ga-lessons/css-positioning/README.md

 ## Why

 ## Objectives
+- Use "display" to arrange elements within a layout
+- Use "float" to shift elements within a layout
 - Position sibling elements on separate lines
     - How would we style these three elements to position them on separate lines?
 - Position an element fixed to coordinates within the browser window (viewport)